What is eCommerce?

 Examples of Popular e Commerce Website

-Amazon is the posterboy for eCommerce success stories and has often been coined ‘the cornerstone of eCommerce as we know it’.
+Amazon is the posterboy for eCommerce website success stories and has often been coined ‘the cornerstone of eCommerce as we know it’.
 After leaving his job on Wall Street in 1994, Jeff Bezos founded an online book store and named it ‘Cadabra’.
 Bezos soon renamed the store to ‘Amazon’ as he felt this represented a place that was “exotic and different”.
 He also noted that beginning the company name with the letter ‘A’ would have an alphabetical advantage when people were searching for the business.

 After their initial eCommerce success, Bezos saw the potential of other products through the website so he decided to diversify their listings.
 Diversity and innovation is still a fundamental pillar of the success of Amazon which is ever so apparent today.
 Amazon is now the largest internet retailer in the world and in 2016 surpassed Walmart as the most valuable retailer in the United States, placing it 9th largest globally.

 The story of UK based kitchen appliance retailer ‘AO.com’ has unorthodox beginnings.
 It is said that CEO, John Roberts was in a pub when his friend bet him £1 that he could not sell appliances online.
 Roberts took up the bet and started ‘Appliances Online’ in 2001 selling white goods.
 ‘AO’ have always had a strong focus on its employees and company culture and was voted #4 on ‘Times best mid-sized companies to work for in the UK’.
 AO floated on the stock market in 2014 to raise growth capital and in 2015 turned over a reported £476.7 million.